isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2115.md

 Direct Purchase

 ### Support Level
-Up to 80% for SMEs <br>
+Up to 50% for SMEs <br>
-Up to 60% for non-SMEs
+Up to 50% for non-SMEs

 ### Things to Note
-Operating time of >15 hours and talk range of 100-200 meters.

-Additional criteria for SMEs:
-Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+Holding Period of 3 years

 ### Contact Information
 N.A.